usaid-cs/yesterday-i-learned/android.md

 - LineageOS devs clearly and explicitly outline [hardware and software requirements for a device to qualify for an official build](https://github.com/LineageOS/charter/blob/master/device-support-requirements.md).
 - `adb install -r` installs the apk without failing when it already exists.
 - If you have both exactly one device and exactly one emulator running, [`adb -e`](http://stackoverflow.com/a/20163013/1558430) chooses the emulator, and `adb -d` chooses the only connected device.
-- To remove Google Play Services from the whitelist that lets them do whatever they want without battery optimisation, [edit the `/system/etc/sysconfig/google.xml` file](https://android.stackexchange.com/questions/143247/how-to-make-google-play-services-and-other-default-white-listed-system-apps-doze) and comment out the appropriate sections.
+- To remove Google Play Services from the whitelist that lets them do whatever they want without battery optimisation, [edit the `/system/etc/sysconfig/google.xml` or `/system/product/etc/sysconfig/google.xml` file](https://android.stackexchange.com/questions/143247/how-to-make-google-play-services-and-other-default-white-listed-system-apps-doze) and comment out the appropriate sections.
 - [`.dex` files are VM caches in an APK](https://www.addictivetips.com/mobile/what-is-odex-and-deodex-in-android-complete-guide/), and `.odex` files are optimised VM caches outside an APK.
 "De-odexed" ROMs put the odex files inside the APK, so you can mod the APK or something without odex files conflicting with it.
 - As of 2018-05-04, a package called `com.google.android.quicksearchbox` contained an [offline podcast](https://www.androidpolice.com/2018/05/04/can-now-download-podcasts-listen-offline-google-app/) function.
 - "Some apps will use OpenSL ES for Android to record audio, an example is WhatsApp.
 Xposed cannot hook into native code, so this cannot be prevented." - XPrivacyLua